Basil 101: How to Prune Basil for the Best Basil Harvest

 Sharing these baby basil plants is another way to impress your friends and spread the love around.
 Everyone should learn the joy of eating sunny fresh basil straight off the plant.

 Remember to trim basil regularly.
+This will keep your basil plant growing.
 These basil pruning tips work for all varieties of basil.
 Now that you know how simple it is to do, you'll enjoy a delicious harvest of basil leaves.

 Written by Teresa Chandler